dwhieb/jschemer/README.md

 <!-- basic usage -->

-## Customizing
+## Customizing the Generated Documentation

-To customize the HTML used to generate the documentation, edit the `src/index.html` file.
+To customize the HTML used to generate the documentation, edit the `templates/index.html` file.

 <!-- API options -->